 A buyer persona can be a helpful, interesting tool – but the rubber meets the road when you start talking about real people.
 Get used to watching your social media accounts to pinpoint the websites shared by the most influential users who also follow your brand’s updates.

 Another way you could work this is by picking someone – whether they follow you or not – who meets your buyer persona criteria in every respect.
+Do some research on some of the top social sites like Facebook and Twitter to get a better idea of how your buyer personas behave online.

 Keep a close eye not only on what sources they read and discuss, but what content they cheer for and make use of.